 To comply with these requirements, CU Boulder has established an education, disclosure and review process to deal with potential Conflicts of Interest and Commitment.

 Background: What is a conflict of interest or Commitment (COIC)?

-According to University Administrative Policy (APS), a conflict of interest exists "when an employee's financial or personal considerations may compromise, or have the appearance of compromising, an employee's personal judgement in exercising any university responsibility in instructions, research, administration, management, and other professional activities."
+According to University Administrative Policy (APS), a conflict of interest exists "when an employee's financial or personal considerations may compromise, or have the appearance of compromising, an employee's personal judgment in exercising any university responsibility in instructions, research, administration, management, and other professional activities."
 Ethical behavior toward students and scientific integrity in the conduct and reporting of research are of paramount concern.
 Potential conflicts of interest are important because they may appear to compromise objectivity in research, fulfillment of university duties, and/or proper fiscal management.

 In order to determine if a conflict of interest exists, the University has developed a disclosure process.
 The disclosure process is designed to determine if;